ruwan71/MyRandomCodes/README.md

 # QR_Tooling:

-qr_generator.py will generatethe respective QR coded imageand saves as jpg file.
+qr_generator.py will generate the respective QR coded image and saves that as a jpeg file.

-qr_reader.py will read the QR code from the given jpg file.
+qr_reader.py will read the QR code from the given jpeg file.